 I use an FT-857d on the seat beside me, and the 100 amp battery is on the floor in the rumble seat.

 JOIN THE BUG !
 This group of folks on the Internet is very active in portable radio.
-We started it in 2002, and there are well over 6200 ops online with us now.
+We started it in 2002, and there are over 7000 ops online with us now.
 Find us here: Yahoogroups.com and it's under "Buddipole".

 My favorite portable frequencies are these: